Capital Project Update – Q4 2020

 Project description & goals: 6 lots on Cave Ave have been earmarked for the development of perpetually affordable rental accommodation.
 TOB negotiated the release of lots 145-155 Cave Ave with Parks Canada based on specific criteria for release, with the intent the BHC will manage and own the property post construction completion.

-Current Status: Preliminary site analysis and geotechnical work has been completed, resident survey has been completed to determine potential interest in types of units and from a neighbourhood perspective.
+Current Status: Preliminary site analysis and geotechnical work has been completed, resident survey has been completed to determine potential interest in types of units and from a neighborhood perspective.
 In July 2019, Council directed administration to proceed with a housing project on Banff Ave first, all work on the Cave Ave project will be postponed to a later date

 Fenlands Lifecycle Maintenance